-I'm always amused when a couple of people come into the store, and one of them declines a tea sample because they’re “a coffee drinker.”
-(Are the afraid of being seen by the Coffee Cops?)
+I always love it when a couple of people come into the store, and one of them declines a tea sample because they’re “a coffee drinker.”
+As if they are prohibited from tasting tea by the Coffee Cops.

 A few years ago I made a tea formula to help with quitting coffee.
 And since then, I’ve met a lot of people who do want to quit or cut back for health reasons.
-Mainly because they find themselves too over stimulated by all the caffeine.
+Mainly because they find themselves too over stimulated.

-So I asked myself, "Self...if tea has caffeine too, then how is it not so damaging to the body?"
-Here’s what I found out.
+So I’ve asked myself, if tea has caffeine too, then how is it not so damaging to the body?
+Well…here’s what I found out.

 Traditional teas, ie. green, black, white, oolong, pu-ehr, typically have less caffeine than coffee does.
 By a fairly large margin in a lot of cases.